-Companion planting is the practice placing species adjacent to one another to take advantage of mutual benefits that help both plants thrive.
-Some species, for example, may have natural pest-deterrence that benefits a neighbor, while the neighbor plant might bolster nutrients in the soil that benefit the first plant.
+Companion planting is the practice of placing species adjacent to one another to take advantage of mutual benefits that help both plants thrive.
+For example, some species may have natural pest-deterrence properties that benefit a neighbor, while the neighbor plant might bolster nutrients in the soil.

 Garlic (Allium sativum) is one of those plants that offers considerable benefit to almost all its neighbors.
 It deters many pests, such as aphids, spider mites, fungus gnats, Japanese beetles, snails, and cabbage loopers.
 And garlic actually accumulates sulfur, which is a naturally-occurring fungicide that will help protect your plants from diseases.
 A homemade powder or spray made from garlic powder or oil is a natural remedy for fungal diseases, and when planted in the garden, garlic is a good preventive measure.

-Garlic can even deter gnawing pests, like deer and rabbits.
-In all ways, garlic is a great plant to have in your garden, although there are a few plants that should keep their distance.
-Best of all, it is not very picky, adapting well to all soils and all conditions, provided there is plenty of sun.
+Garlic can even deter gnawing pests like deer and rabbits.
+Garlic is a great plant to have in your garden, although there are a few plants that should keep their distance.
+Best of all, it is not picky, it adapts well to all soils and all conditions provided there is plenty of sun.